caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

 # Locking blocks in the full site editor

-One of the things that I wish WordPress would do is to give developers the ability to control what we can and cannot do in the full site editor.
+One of the things that I find missing from WordPress is to give theme developers the ability to control what we can and cannot do in the full site editor.

 In 6.0, we get a first set of locking features.
 We can lock individual block and prevent them from being moved or being deleted.